 Frank takes one final drag from his cigarette and blows smoke expertly out of the side of his mouth as Dana and I begin to cheer.

-He shakes his head as he throws the glowing butt onto the street and grinds it under the heal of his boot.
+He shakes his head as he throws the glowing butt onto the street and grinds it under the heel of his boot.
 “Fine.
 Next time, I’ll blow smoke in your faces while we drink, so you don’t have to wait on me afterwards.”

 “Or, you could just not smoke,” Dana says.
 “It smells, you know.”